 Video: How the Otter Creek Floodplain Responded to Irene

 About the video: in West Rutland, the Otter Creek leapt up as Tropical Storm Irene struck, increasing in flow by nearly 20 times in the space of a little more than a day, while downstream in Middlebury the river rose much more gradually, (and more safely).
 The film is narrated by Gov. Howard Dean.
-This 11 minute video was produced by the Connecticut River Watershed Council (CRWC) and the Conservation Law Foundation (CLF).
+This 11 minute video was produced by Riverbank Media for the Connecticut River Conservancy (CRC) and the Conservation Law Foundation (CLF).

 Damage from flooding can be avoided by choosing safer building sites away from floodplains and areas that will erode over time.
 In Vermont the damage from flood events falls heavily on roads, culverts, and bridges.
 These public investments are critical for emergency services, school systems, and our economy.
 Roads will inevitably need to cross rivers and streams.
 We can build these structures to be compatible with the stream and reliable for our needs in an emergency.

 The damage from flooding is primarily due to the power of moving water.
 When we make land cover changes in our watersheds we need to plan to maintain or reduce the amount of water coming downhill.